chpolste/barotropic/README.md

 - Initial condition and forcing presets for atmospheric science experiments
 - A range of diagnostic functions to investigate properties of the flow
 - Predefined plotting functions
-- Import of xarray datasets, e.g. to load gridded reanalysis data from grib/netcdf files

 The model code is object-oriented, modular and easy to use.
 The implementations are kept simple but sufficiently fast to allow interactive use at moderate spatial and temporal resolutions (e.g. 2.5° spatial resolution with 10 minute timesteps).